 How Can You Listen to this Crap?

-I still think it funny how even today, a decade and a half into the 20th Century, I hear the bitter cliches saying thrash and speed metal music is nothing more than pure noise, without any real musicianship.
+I still think it's funny, how even today a decade and a half into the 20th Century, I hear the bitter cliches saying thrash and speed metal music is nothing more than pure noise without any real musicianship.

-To each his own I say, music as abrasive as this is not easy listening for sure, but to say it hasn't any musicianship is not true, but beauty is indeed in the eye of the beholder.
+To each his own I say.
+Music as abrasive as this is not easy listening, but to say it hasn't any musicianship is not true.
+Beauty is indeed in the eye of the beholder.

 I listen to many diverse genres of music, but this was the music I cut my teeth on, the music of my youth, and I will always return to it.

-It is ironic that thrash metal music was priming my ears for music I would discover later in life like avant-garde and free jazz which also suffers from the same "noise" criticism from the mainstream critics.
+It is ironic that thrash metal music was priming my ears for music I would discover later in life.
+Avant-garde and free jazz also suffers from the same "noise" criticism from the mainstream critics.

-Today I enjoy progressive bands like Mastodon and Opeth that utilize elements of thrash, the early bands like Metallica, Motorhead, and Megadeth were breaking new ground, it was a breathtaking time to be discovering hard rock music.
+Today I enjoy progressive bands like Mastodon and Opeth that utilize elements of thrash.
+The early bands like Metallica, Motorhead, and Megadeth were breaking new ground, the early 1980's was a breathtaking time to be discovering hard rock music.